 16. See exhibits at Calgary Zoo

 Calgary Zoo has several indoor and outdoor pavilions with almost 1,000 animals across 110 species and offers several exciting events during the year.
+After you visit baby gorillas and the popular black bears (white, brown, and black), head to the newly renovated Wild Canada to check out polar bears.

 View the full blog post: Tips for visiting the Calgary Zoo

-17. Learn bike skills at the pump track or bike park
+17. Learn bike skills at the pump track

 If you’re interested in more than a leisure bike ride around the city, you can hit up one of the bike pump tracks in:

-• South Glenmore Park
+• South Glenmore Park (pictured below)

 • Fairview